 5 Dianabol Side Effects (And How to Combat them)

 Dianabol’s benefits certainly aren’t in doubt, with it remaining just as popular 50 years later.
-Its benefits are well known in the fitness and bodybuilding community; however, its side effects are sometimes downplayed; with beginners commonly taking dianabol during a first cycle.
+Its benefits are well known in the fitness and bodybuilding community; however, its side effects are often downplayed, with beginners commonly taking Dianabol during a first cycle.

-Below are the most common Dianabol side effects users experience, so you can understand the risks and whether it is worth enduring such (in order to reap the benefits).
+Below are the most common Dianabol side effects users experience, so you can understand the risks and whether it is worth enduring them in order to reap the benefits.

 Dianabol Side Effects

-Dianabol has a marked negative effect on blood pressure and cholesterol, due to increased plaque build-up.
-Users can expect a hefty rise in LDL cholesterol levels, with an equally devastating drop in HDL.
-Consequently, this will spike a user’s blood pressure notably, increasing the risk of myocardial infarction (heart attack).
+We have found Dianabol to have a marked negative effect on blood pressure and cholesterol due to increased plaque buildup.
+Users can expect a hefty rise in LDL cholesterol levels, with an equally devastating drop in HDL (1).
+Consequently, this will spike a user’s blood pressure, notably increasing the risk of myocardial infarction (heart attack).

 Dianabol is one of the more damaging anabolic steroids from a cardiovascular perspective, due to it being an oral steroid and thus passing through the liver.

-To reduce cardiovascular strain on Dianabol, bodybuilders may supplement with fish oil (4g/day).
-This can help to stabilize blood pressure, particularly in hypertensive individuals (1).
+To reduce cardiovascular strain on Dianabol, we have found supplementation with fish oil (4 g/day) to be beneficial.
+This helps to stabilize blood pressure, particularly in hypertensive individuals (2).

-Regular cardio/aerobic exercise can also reduce elevations in blood pressure on Dianabol (2), due to an increase in nitric oxide (N.O) production — released from endothelium cells.
+We have also seen regular cardio/aerobic exercise reduce elevations in blood pressure on Dianabol (3), due to an increase in nitric oxide (N.O.) production released from endothelium cells.

 Regular cardiovascular activity can be particularly beneficial for bodybuilders, as weightlifting has the opposite effect on blood vessels (being constrictive).